 General information.
-Bikram Samwat era.
+The Bikram Samwat era

-Along with Nepal itself, Bikram Samwat is nowadays widely used in the West and North-West of India as well.
+Along with Nepal itself, the Bikram Samwat is nowadays widely used in the West and North-West of India as well.
 These are the places where in ancient times the Indo-Scythian Kingdom was located.

-| 0 |
+0 |

 1 |